KarthikSappidi/my-web-app/README.md

    `manage.py`: A command-line utility that lets you interact with the Django project in various ways.
    `urls.py`: Defines the URL patterns for the project.
    `wsgi.py`: An entry-point for WSGI-compatible web servers to serve your project.

+`devops/` : Appliaction Directory which contains:

+   `templates/`: Contains all the HTML templates used for rendering views.
+   `views.py`: Contains the Python code executed when handling a request, which renders the templates.